ralay1/141a-Assignment2/README.md

 memory allocations and deallocations.
 Then, you're going to build a `String` class that uses your `Buffer Manager` class.
 Finally, you're going to write tests for both classes, and then do a code review of another student's work.

-Buffer Manager class should be able to allocate memory, keep track of its size, expand and contract the size of the buffer, and free the memory when it is no longer needed.
-The `String` class should be able to store a string of characters, using the `Buffer Manager` class to manage the memory.
-The `String` class should also be able to append characters to the end, handle modification of the characters, support relation operators, and have a find method.
+The `BufferManager` class should handle memory allocation, keeping track of the allocated size, expand and contract the size of the buffer as needed, and free the buffer memory when it is no longer needed.
+Whereas the `BufferManager` will handle memory management issues, the `String` class will handle all the operations that a string provides:

+- initialization
+- append, insert, delete, replace substring
+- comparision operators (<,<=,==,>,>=, !=)
+- searching operations (find substring)

 In this assignment, you should build the string class using an "aspect-oriented" design technique.
 Instead of building one (large) class, you're should assemble your `String` class from several smaller, "special-purpose" classes,